If you live in a busy city you will be well aware that the sounds of traffic, construction and people can be relentless regardless of the hour.

 They are a valuable sound deadening addition to any of the methods we have previously mentioned.

-The most effective way of soundproofing a window is to block it completely, this can easily be done with dense rubber insulation panels, the same sort which you can use to soundproof your walls or you could use a fibreglass soundproof blanket.
+The most effective way of stopping sound from getting through any window or skylight is to block it completely, this can easily be done with dense rubber insulation panels, the same sort which you can use to soundproof your walls or you could use a fibreglass soundproof blanket.

 To do this simply buy a barrier panel, and cut it to fit the exact size of your window frame, this can be removed and replaced as and when you need your window to be soundproof.